Animal euthanasia: Cervical dislocation

 Cervical dislocation, or displacement (breaking or fracturing) of the neck, is an older and less common method of killing small animals such as mice.
-When performed properly, it is intended to cause a death that is as painless as possible and has no cost or equipment involved.
-The handler must know the proper method of executing the movement which will cause the cervical displacement and without proper training and method education there is a risk of not causing death and can cause severe pain and suffering.
-It is unknown how long an animal remains conscious, or the level of suffering it goes through after a correct snapping of the neck, which is why it has become less common and often substituted with inhalants.
+When performed properly, it is intended to cause death as quickly and painlessly as possible without the need for specialized equipment.
+The handler must know the proper method to perform the procedure—without proper training and method education, there is a risk of causing severe pain and suffering instead of death.
+The duration of consciousness and the level of suffering experienced by an animal after the procedure are difficult to determine, which may contribute to its declining use and replacement by other euthanasia methods, including inhalational agents.

 Intracardiac or intraperitoneal injection

 When intravenous injection is not possible, euthanasia drugs such as pentobarbital can be injected directly into a heart chamber or body cavity.
-With regard to state and federal laws, one of the most humane forms of euthanizing animals is through the injection Sodium Pentobarbital.
-This is typically the second shot that is followed after a sedative when euthanizing animals.
+Concerning state and federal laws, one of the most humane forms of euthanizing animals is through the injection of sodium pentobarbital.
+This is typically the second shot that is administered after a sedative when euthanizing animals.

-While intraperitoneal injection is fully acceptable (although it may take up to 15 minutes to take effect in dogs and cats), an intracardiac (IC) injection may only be performed on an unconscious or deeply sedated animal.
+Intraperitoneal (IP) injection is the injection of a substance into the abdominal cavity, and may take up to 15 minutes to take effect in dogs and cats.
+While IP injections are fully acceptable, an intracardiac (IC) injection may only be performed on an unconscious or deeply sedated animal.
 Performing IC injections on a fully conscious animal in places with humane laws for animal handling is often a criminal offense.